 Vacant apartments or homes are a major fact of life in Dothan Southeast.
 The current real estate vacancy rate here is 27.8%.
 This is higher than the rate of vacancies in 93.6% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-One of the unique characteristics of the Dothan Southeast neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.2% of the neighborhoods in America.
+The Dothan Southeast neighborhood stands out for having an average per capita income lower than 99.2% of the neighborhoods in the United States.
 The Dothan Southeast neighborhood also has a greater percentage of children living in poverty (89.0%) than found in 99.7% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Corner bodegas, stores on the first floor and apartments above, former grand Victorian residences converted into apartments, three-deckers built shoulder-to-shoulder, duplexes.
 Such building types define the real estate of neighborhoods dominated by small 2, 3, and 4 unit apartment buildings.
 Many are in older core neighborhoods of Eastern and Midwestern cities, or historic town centers in their hinterlands.
 If you wax romantic about the look and feel of such neighborhoods, with fresh pizza, falafel and an independent florist at the corner, then you might find the Dothan Southeast neighborhood worth a close look.
 This neighborhood is an absolutely outstanding example of the dominance of small 2, 3, and 4 unit apartment buildings compared to neighborhoods across the nation, as they make up a substantial portion of this neighborhood's real estate stock.
 In fact, no less than 32.0% of the real estate here is made up of such dwellings, which is higher than 95.3% of all U.S. neighborhoods.